joshjab/AIFlightPlanner/README.md

 This project is a web-based "Flight Planner" tool designed to assist pilots with pre-flight planning.
 It leverages an AI agent to gather essential data, provide a preliminary go/no-go analysis, and allow for interactive exploration of flight routes.

-This README documents the current state of the **frontend** application.
+This README documents the project, which includes a React frontend and a Python backend.

 ---

 ## Directory Structure

+-   `/backend`: Contains the Python-based backend application (FastAPI).
 -   `/doc`: Contains architecture and design documents.
 -   `/frontend`: Contains the React-based frontend application.
 -   `/rules`: Contains rules and guidelines for the development process.